zarr-developers/blog/_posts/2024-02-20-moving-to-zulip.markdown

 Ready to join the conversation?
 Head over to the [OSSCi Zulip](https://ossci.zulipchat.com/) server and dive into discussions surrounding Zarr and other exciting projects in the scientific Python ecosystem.
-We look forward to connecting with you there!

-> Transition Note: Initial Member Count 📝
+With our shift from Gitter to Zulip, it's worth mentioning that the majority of discussions on Zulip have involved the core developers of Zarr.
+Now, we're extending our warm invitation to the wider community to join us on Zulip.
+Your involvement is crucial as we foster a more inclusive and vibrant community.

-Please note that during our transition from Gitter to Zulip, new members joining the Zulip chat room may observe an initially lower member count compared to Gitter.
-However, we are confident in the growth and vibrancy of our community on Zulip and invite all users to join us in this exciting new phase.
+We look forward to connecting with you there! ✌🏻

 ~Sanket Verma